bbrochier/styleguide-boilerplate/README.md

 #### 1.1 Automatic source code

-To generate the markup of your elements, just wrap them with `<div data-xrayhtml>`
+To generate the markup of your elements, just wrap them with `<div data-xrayhtml>`.

+The markup is hidden by default, to toggle the visibily, click on the `(</>)` button on the left of your element.

 _TIP: Be sure to start your code at the `very left of you editor` to avoid unwanted indentation_